mjamesd/mjamesd/README.md

 During university, I took on a few small clients, contracted with a development firm, and worked at two small businesses as a web developer.
 I graduated and fell out of the development field to pursue other passions.
 Now I've earned a certificate in full-stack web development through the University of Washington and am _very_ excited to pursue this career again.

 I am seeking employment as a web developer – front end, back end, or full stack.
-Please view [my portfolio](http://www.markdrummond.me) (last updated January 2022) for examples of my past and current projects.
+Please view [my portfolio](http://www.markdrummond.me) (last updated April 2022) for examples of my past and current projects.
 I look forward to working with you!

 ## Currently Working On...
 ### [Total Quest](https://www.totalquest.us)